apache/incubator-taverna-site/content/documentation/scufl2/bundle.md

      Each workflow must have an **rdfs:seeAlso** link to the bundle resource that defines the workflow, typically `workflow/workflowName.rdf` corresponding to the non-information resource `workflow/workflowName/`.
  - **mainWorkflow** (optional) refers to the top-level [workflow](/documentation/scufl2/workflow) of this bundle.
-   It is valid to have a workflow bundle without a main workflow,
-      for instance if the bundled workflows are unconnected "workflow fragments."
+   Workflow bundles without a main workflow can be valid if, for instance, the bundled workflows are unconnected "workflow fragments."
    If there is a **mainProfile**, the workflow bundle must also have a **mainWorkflow**.
    The main workflow must always be listed under **workflow**.
  - **profile** (optional) describes the <a href="/wiki/display/developer/Scufl2-Profile">profiles</a> that specify how to <strong>execute</strong> the bundled workflows.
 In particular, the profile provides a set of configured activities bound to the processors for a particular run environment.
 If no profiles are specified, this is an abstract workflow bundle.
- - **mainProfile** (optional) is the suggested <strong>main profile</strong>.
+ - **mainProfile** (optional) specifies the suggested <strong>main profile</strong>.
 Execution platforms unable to choose between the provided profiles can select this profile as a default.
 It is valid to have a workflow bundle without a main profile (even if it has other profiles), but any main profile must also be listed under
       <strong>profile</strong>.